How Birnamwood Drive Sets the Standard for LID Roadway Design in Harris County

 Birnamwood Drive is located in northern Harris County, east of Spring, Texas.
 The existing roadway runs north/south between Fern Hill Drive and intersects Cypresswood Drive.
 The new section of Birnamwood is approximately 0.68 miles in length and extends from Fern Hill Drive north to Spring Creek Drive.
 This project is the first roadway project in the Houston area to implement Low Impact Development (LID) techniques and is viewed by Harris County as a stepping stone to implementing LID as its default roadway design approach throughout the County.

-Many Low Impact Development practices were utilized within the Birnamwood Drive depressed center median, including native landscaping, check dams, and the FocalPoint HPMBS adjacent to each of the extreme event outfalls.
-The plantings were chosen based on their ability to maximize the filtration of larger debris particles, to adapt to the conditions for this area, and to minimize maintenance.
-The earthen check dams were designed to slow down the velocity of water flowing through the swale and extend time of concentration while the FocalPoint HPMBS was in place to filter contaminates out of the water prior to discharge into Spring Creek.
-In extreme rainfall events, runoff not filtered through the FocalPoint HPMBS is designed to bypass through a pipe directly to the outfall.
-The detention capacity of the center swale eliminated the need for offsite detention, an important but often uncalculated cost savings on LID-based roadways.
+Additionally, various LID practices were implemented in the depressed center median, including native landscaping, check dams, and the FocalPoint HPMBS adjacent to extreme event outfalls.
+Plantings were chosen to maximize debris filtration, adapt to site conditions, and reduce maintenance requirements.
+Earthen check dams were designed to slow water velocity and extend the time of concentration.
+The FocalPoint HPMBS filtered contaminants before discharge into Spring Creek, while extreme rainfall events were managed via bypass pipes directly to the outfall.
+The detention capacity of the center swale eliminated the need for offsite detention, representing a significant cost-saving measure.

 Request a Lounge & Learn